chaoticgd/vutrace/README.md

 ## Tips

 - A _log.txt file is written out with the trace with logs of all the VIF1 DMA transfers in it.
 If you know the address of one of the VIF command lists you're interested in, you can use this file to find the associated trace file.
-- For reversing model formats: Find the VIF command list from the model you want to work on, unpack the data manually and binary grep for it.
+- If you have the data you're interested in but not its address, you can VIF unpack (see EE User's Manual section 6.3.4) the data manually and binary grep for it.

 ## Keyboard Controls